 Occupation & interests

-Cahill was a labor alderman with strong links with the union movement.
+Cahill was a storeman.
+He was a labor alderman with strong links with the union movement.
 He was elected under the Official Labor banner but in reality there was little difference in ideology with Lang Labor.

 In 1950, Cahill became an inaugural trustee of the Camperdown Memorial Rest Park.

 Local government service

 Prior to his election to the Sydney City Council, Ambrose Cahill was an alderman on Waterloo Council, in 1937-41 and 1945-48.
 He was mayor of Waterloo in 1940-41.
 Cahill was an alderman on the City of Sydney Council from 1948 to 1959.

 He represented the Newtown Ward of the City of Sydney Council, from 4 December 1948 to 1 December 1950; Redfern Ward, from 2 December 1950 to 4 December 1953; and City Ward, 1 December 1956 to 4 December 1959.
 He was a member of the Health and Recreation Committee, 1949-53 and 1958-59, and its Vice-Chairman in 1949 and 1953; the Works Committee, 1949-53 and 1957-59 and its Vice-Chairman in 1957.
 In 1957 he was fined £50 on a charge of having bribed a fellow alderman.
 Cahill was elected to the Sydney County Council, 23 January 1957 to 19 January 1960.

 City of Sydney Archives: Aldermen’s Files